 Xbox One & One X

 The most modern release, being available via the online marketplace or by just inserting the original disc from 2004.
 These versions sport clean cutscenes, numerous fixed bugs, no slowdown and a clean and stable image during gameplay.
 Some also note that the Xbox One version is a bit harder due to higher refresh rate, which means certain things like projectiles tend to a track a little more.
 The bugs fixed are mostly visual, such as the wall in underworld arena’s no longer having an obscuring effect, great for runs through the game’s infamous Eternal Legends mission.
 One last tiny advantage the system has is that you can easily make numerous accounts on the system for an extra set of save-slots.
 The only real mark against this version is its rumoured input lag and tendency to drop inputs on a very rare occasion, having led to some high level Ninja Gaiden players to drop this version.
+It recently also added support for Ninja Gaiden II which no longer suffers from slowdown.

 DOWNLOAD OR DISC